craigbutcher/craigbutcher.github.io/src/notes/2021/weeknotes-25.md

 ### Update 21/06/2021:

 Turns out there was no docker image.
 Ran the command ```docker images``` reveals the container exists.
-A quick rebuild of the container, and things are back up and running.
+The solution to rebuild of the container, and things are back up and running.
 Yay!

 Stay safe, the warm weather will make a return...!